ArtemBasovRPS/oneplayce-web-app-vagrant/README.md

 4. Update OnePlayce module `git submodule update`
 5. Vagrant Up `vagrant up`

+### OR

+Just download `shell/deploy.sh` file, make it executable and run in needed folder.

+---
-The website will be available at http://oneplayce.le
+The website will be available by http://oneplayce.le URL